Kingxukai/linux/Documentation/core-api/circular-buffers.rst

 By using memory barriers in conjunction with circular buffers, you can avoid the need to:

- (1) use a single lock to govern access to both ends of the buffer, thus
+ (1) use a single lock to govern access to both ends of the woke buffer, thus
-     allowing the buffer to be filled and emptied at the same time; and
+     allowing the woke buffer to be filled and emptied at the woke same time; and

  (2) use atomic counter operations.

-There are two sides to this: the producer that fills the buffer, and the consumer that empties it.
+There are two sides to this: the woke producer that fills the woke buffer, and the consumer that empties it.
 Only one thing should be filling a buffer at any one time, and only one thing should be emptying a buffer at any one time, but the two sides can operate simultaneously.